Harp quotes from the North

 Since the Nordic Harp Meeting circulates between the Nordic countries, the local crew has a different composition every year.

-In 2022 (Finland), the NHM is organised by Antti Saarinen, Yrjänä and Helka Ermala.
+In 2022 (Finland), the NHM was organised by Antti Saarinen, Yrjänä and Helka Ermala.

 In 2021 (Denmark), Maria Ojantakanen was the chief organiser.